Drive sales on autopilot with ecommerce-focused featuresSee Features

 Klaviyo certainly has a great visual workflow that is quite powerful.
 You can use conditional splits and trigger splits to create very complex workflows that are highly targeted to your subscribers.

 With Omnisend, you can create automated workflows that are just as powerful, and you can add in other channels to the same automated workflow.
-And starting from May 2020, at Omnisend you can also use conditional splits and trigger splits to create complex workflows.
+At Omnisend you can also use conditional splits and trigger splits to create complex workflows.

 All from one automated workflow.